theoBLT/indonesian/README.md

 <h1 align="center">
-  Indonesian word display
+ CelotehBahasa.com
 </h1>

-This site is just a repository of Indonesian words, pulled from Airtable, displayed on a static site, built with GatsbyJS, and deployed with Netlify.
+This site is the place where I display the words I learn in Indonesian.

-Find it in the wild at [https://lucid-curie-27eb3e.netlify.com](https://lucid-curie-27eb3e.netlify.com)
+Check it out at [celotehbahsa.com](https://celotehbahsa.com).

 ## Setup

+Want to make this your own?
+Fork it!

 ### Airtable
 The data that runs this site is hosted on Airtable.
-If you want to replicate it, you will need to point GatsbyJS to your own base, containing the following 2 tables, with the same case-sensitive column names.
+If you want to replicate it, you will need to point GatsbyJS to your own Airtable base, containing the following 2 tables, with the same case-sensitive column names.

 ![Words table setup](https://github.com/theoBLT/indonesian/blob/master/README_images/words_table_setup.png)